neuhausi/canvasXpress/tests/README-known_issues.md

 * **Layout Charts** - the order of layout varies and may differ between browsers and platforms.

 * **3d Scatterplots** - the superimposition/order of the points on the canvas differs by browser and platform.
 This affects both the stacking of points as well as the 3d overlays such as the ellipse in scatter3d2.

+* **Plots Restricted From Resizing** - plots that are restricted from resizing (have resizableX/resizableY set to FALSE) will be restricted when maximizing the plot using the expand button in the menu bar as well.
+For example if a plot is restricted from width resizing when you press the maximize button the plot will expand the height but the width will remain fixed.
+If both parameters are false the plot will not resize but may move to the top left corner.
+This is expected behavior.